Bergen to Trondheim Road Trip

 - 5 of Norway’s sensational Scenic Routes

-- Intricate architecture and thought-provoking sculptures
+- The intricate architecture and thought-provoking sculptures

 - An abundance of Norway’s stunning landscape and beauty.

-Norway is certainly one of those ‘wow’ countries with its pristine scenery and fairytale landscapes.
 To be able to drive the Scenic Routes we mention in this article, you’ll likely need to road trip between late spring and autumn when the probability of roads being blocked by snow is less likely.

 We’ve spent over 12 months living and travelling through Norway over the summer and autumn seasons for the last few years, with our base in the historic village of Skudeneshavn, and never tire of Norway’s charm.